“Jonah” series: (post #3)

 You see, the Jonah at the bottom of the sea is not the same man as the Jonah asleep aboard the cargo ship.
 The rebel has become the man of prayer and the runner has become the worshiper.
 Such brokenness is a rare thing, and we dare not miss it in all our talk of sea monsters, whales, and the like.
 Let us not make the same mistake that Thomas John Carlisle, the famed poet and ordained Presbyterian minister, admitted to making when he said, “I was so obsessed with what was going on inside the whale that I missed seeing the drama inside Jonah.”

 On this subject of brokenness, another famed preacher, Vance Havner, once said:

 God uses broken things.
 It takes broken soil to produce a crop, broken clouds to give rain, broken grain to give bread, broken bread to give strength.
 It is the broken alabaster box that gives forth the perfume.
 It is Peter, weeping bitterly, who returns to greater power than ever.

-Therefore, as we close this portion of Jonah’s story, we must understand the significance of Jonah’s newfound brokenness.
+Therefore, as we close this portion of Jonah’s story, we must understand the significance of his newfound brokenness.
 It is because of that brokenness that he is now in a place spiritually wherein God can use him in great and mighty ways.
-To be sure, his training isn’t complete, but it’s complete enough to qualify him to move on to the next step in his life, which, of course, will be him making that trip to Nineveh and doing that preaching.
-For this reason, God speaks to the great fish, and the fish obligingly vomits him out onto dry land (2:10).
+To be sure, Jonah’s training isn’t complete, but it’s complete enough to qualify him to move on to the next step in his life, which, of course, will be him making that trip to Nineveh and doing that preaching.
+For this reason, God speaks to the great fish, and the fish obligingly vomits Jonah out onto dry land (2:10).
 Do you know what you call that?
 Class dismissed, at least for now.
 The prophet has become the pupil, and the lesson he has learned is the lesson of brokenness.
 And that’s a lesson that you and I must learn as well if we are ever going to amount to much in service to the Lord.